Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Introduction

 With this work we also want to make a case for the utilization of formal meta-languages and automated reasoners for doing computer-supported research in non-classical logics.
-In fact, all presented results have been formally verified (and in many cases obtained) using the Isabelle/HOL proof assistant \cite{Isabelle}.
-We will routinely refer to (ongoing) formalization work available at the \textit{Archive of Formal Proofs} (\url{www.isa-afp.org}).
-Readers interested in consulting the Isabelle/HOL sources corresponding to the results discussed in this paper are advised to have a look at our GitHub repository\footnote{Check \url{https://github.com/davfuenmayor/topological-semantics}.
-This repository hosts the development version of the corresponding \textit{Archive of Formal Proofs} \cite{AFP} entry.} where they can check out the most up-to-date version of our formalization work.
-Many of the results discussed here have been previously presented at the 3rd International Conference on Non-Classical Modal and Predicate Logics (NCMPL 2021).
+In fact, all presented results have been formally verified, and in many cases obtained, using the Isabelle/HOL proof assistant \cite{Isabelle}.
+Readers interested in examining the Isabelle/HOL sources corresponding to the results discussed in this paper are encouraged to visit our GitHub repository\footnote{Visit \url{https://github.com/davfuenmayor/topological-semantics}.
+This repository hosts the development version of the corresponding \textit{Archive of Formal Proofs} \cite{AFP} entry.} where they can access the most recent version of our ongoing formalization work.
+Many of the results discussed here were previously presented at the 3rd International Conference on Non-Classical Modal and Predicate Logics (NCMPL 2021).

-In the next section \S\ref{sec:preliminaries} we have made an effort to present some relevant background material in an uniform way.
-In particular, much of the material on topological Boolean algebras has been put together from several sources scattered in the literature.\footnote{Special mention deserves here the early work on the axiomatic foundations of topology by Kuratowski \cite{Kuratowski1,Kuratowski2} and Zarycki \cite{Zarycki1,Zarycki2,Zarycki3}.
-We find it quite unfortunate, especially for logicians, that this way of introducing topology has not met the recognition it deserves.
-The interested reader can now find English translations of Zarycki's works which have been recently uploaded on the web thanks to Mark Bowron (see \url{https://www.researchgate.net/scientific-contributions/Miron-Zarycki-2016157096}).} This material shall help build the required conceptual framework for the discussion in \S\ref{sec:investigations}, where we employ the \textit{shallow semantical embeddings} approach to develop a theory of unary operations (operators) on top of Boolean algebras encoded as algebras of sets.
-We use that theory to provide a uniform semantics for families of \textit{quantified} LFIs and LFUs via topological Boolean algebras.
+In the following section \S\ref{sec:preliminaries} we have made an effort to present some relevant background material in an uniform manner.
+In particular, much of the material on TBAs has been gathered from various sources scattered throughout the literature.\footnote{The early work on the axiomatic foundations of topology by Kuratowski \cite{Kuratowski1,Kuratowski2} and Zarycki \cite{Zarycki1,Zarycki2,Zarycki3} deserves special mention here.
+We find it rather unfortunate, especially for logicians, that this way of introducing topology has not received the recognition it deserves.
+The interested reader can now find English translations of Zarycki's works which have been recently uploaded on the web (thanks to Mark Bowron).
+See \url{https://www.researchgate.net/scientific-contributions/Miron-Zarycki-2016157096}.} This material will help to establish the required conceptual framework for the discussion in \S\ref{sec:investigations}, where we use the shallow semantical embedding approach to develop a theory of unary operations (operators) on top of Boolean algebras encoded as algebras of sets.
+We use this theory to provide uniform semantics for families of \textit{quantified} LFIs and LFUs via TBAs.
 We conclude the paper in \S\ref{sec:conclusion}.